Clonakilty Pudding, Visitor Centre, Clonakilty, Co Cork

 🏛️ Attraction

-Last updated: 4 March 2026
+Last updated: 28 April 2026

 Overview

 Clonakilty Blackpudding Visitor Centre sits in the heart of the charming market town of Clonakilty, County Cork.
 It celebrates one of Ireland’s most beloved food icons – the black pudding – using a secret family recipe that dates back to the late 1800s.
-The purpose‑built facility offers a self‑guided, interactive audio tour that immerses visitors in the story of the Twomey family, the evolution of the product, and the wider social history of West Cork.
+The purpose‑built facility offers a self‑guided, interactive audio tour that immerses visitors in the story of the Twomey family, the evolution of the product, and the wider social history of rural West Cork.
 After the tour, guests can linger in the on‑site café to sample freshly sliced pudding and other local delicacies.

 History & Background